erikzsch/mbmbm/README.md

-# Benchmark of Supervised ML methods for the analysis of environmental microbiomes
+# Benchmark of Supervised ML Methods for the Analysis of Environmental Microbiomes

 ## Installation
 See [Instructions](INSTALL.md).